 Now that we’ve established the importance of hydration for all skin types, keep scrolling to see my favorite ingredients to use.

-The Seven Best Hydrating Ingredients for Skin
+The Best Hydrating Skincare Ingredients

 1. Hyaluronic Acid

-Hyaluronic acid is something your body produces on its own to keep skin, joints, and connective tissues lubricated.
-It’s a humectant, meaning it can help plump and hydrate by attracting water from the air as well as from the lower layers of the skin.
-It then binds this water to cells in the epidermis (outer layer of skin).
-Hyaluronic acid can hold around 1,000 times its weight in water.
+Let’s start with one of the most popular and well-known hydrating skincare ingredients out there—hyaluronic acid.
+This is something your body produces naturally in order to keep skin, joints, and connective tissues lubricated.
+It’s a humectant, meaning it can plump and hydrate the skin by attracting water from the air as well as from the lower layers of the skin.
+It then binds the water to cells in the epidermis (the outermost layer of skin).
+It can hold around 1,000 times its weight in water.

 2. Sodium Hyaluronate

 Sodium hyaluronate is the salt form of hyaluronic acid.
-It acts in a way similar to hyaluronic acid and helps recharge the skin’s moisture levels (also binding up to 1,000 times its weight in water).
-Sodium hyaluronate is used in products more often than hyaluronic acid because of its ability to penetrate the skin.
+It functions similarly to hyaluronic acid in that it helps recharge the skin’s moisture levels (it also binds up to 1,000 times its weight in water).
+Sodium hyaluronate is generally used more often than hyaluronic acid because of its heightened ability to penetrate the skin.

-3. Tremella Fuciformis
+4. Tremella Fuciformis

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
+Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”